- Ingredients & Purity Tests

 Who developed Healthycell?

-Healthycell was developed by Cell Health Institute, a US biotech company committed to empowering people to lead healthier lives.
-Cell Health Institute focuses on cellular health products, innovative cell health services, and holistic lifestyle education.
+Healthycell was developed by Life Science Institute, LLC, a US biotech company committed to empowering people to lead healthier lives.
+Life Science Institute, LLC focuses on cellular health products, innovative cell health services, and holistic lifestyle education.

 Where is Healthycell manufactured?

 All of our products are made in the USA and manufactured at a facility that operates under strict FDA Good Manufacturing Practices (GMP).
-Our manufacturer is Vitaquest International.
-You may visit our manufacturer’s website at www.gardenstatenutritionals.com.
+Our manufacturer is VitaQuest International, LLC.
+You may visit our manufacturer’s website at www.vitaquest.com.